mindee/mindee-api-nodejs/docs/invoice_splitter_v1.md

 ### Page Group
 List of page group indexes.

-A `PageGroup` implements the following attributes:
+An `InvoiceSplitterV1PageGroup` implements the following attributes:

 * **pageIndexes** (`number`[]): List of indexes of the pages of a single invoice.
 * **confidence** (`number`): The confidence of the prediction.